Home / Online Submission / Turnitin Draft Coach – Similarity checking before submission (available 9 February 2026)

 Interpreting Draft Coach similarity results

-Draft Coach uses the same similarity matching approach as Turnitin assignment submissions.
+Draft Coach uses the same similarity matching approach as Turnitin Assignment submissions.
 This means:

 • Matches may include correctly quoted and referenced material, reference lists, or commonly used phrases.